 About

 Dschung Nguyen is the founder behind ChipOS.
-As founder and executive chairman of Berlin Love Vietnam, and through his work around KKN & Partner and multiple sustainability-driven brands, he shaped the core idea here: people should be able to keep their own AI foundation, use the wider ecosystem intelligently, and grow long-term value inside systems they actually control.
+His work across Berlin Love Vietnam, KKN & Partner, and multiple operating brands shaped the core idea here: people should be able to keep their own AI foundation, use the wider ecosystem intelligently, and grow long-term value inside systems they actually control.

 Founder

-Dschung Nguyen brings together company building, cross-border operating work, and circular-economy thinking.
+Dschung Nguyen brings together company building, market expansion, and circular-economy thinking.

 The background behind ChipOS is not only software.
 It is also entrepreneurship across Germany and Vietnam, sustainability-focused brand work, and a long-term view on how systems become stronger without becoming more wasteful.